The Unitarian Universalist Service Committee advances human rights through grassroots collaborations.

 - Join your local immigrant accompaniment network and support your local bail and bond funds.
 (If you are already involved, check out these resources on COVID-19 for immigrant accompaniment networks.)
 Accompaniment networks are regularly in touch with people inside immigration detention, and have volunteer systems set up for things like letter-writing that can be done from home.
-If you are not in a location with an organized accompaniment network, you can still volunteer to be a pen-pal with someone in immigration detention through these organizations or write to people who are LGBTQ in prison through Black and Pink.
+If you are not in a location with an organized accompaniment network, you can still volunteer to be a pen-pal with someone in immigration detention through these organizations or write to people who are LGBTQ in prison.
 Bail and bond funds are working on overdrive right now to free people from detention centers and prisons whose only barrier is money.
 Donate to and organize support for your local bail (criminal system) and/or bond (immigration system) fund.

 Things to Consider Before You Begin – Ask These Questions

 - Is there already an active campaign in your area?

 - To find detailed information on specific cities’ and states’ policies and campaigns, go to the Justice Collaborative’s tracking spreadsheet.